kothawader8-arch/Detecting-Lung-Cancer-via-CT-Image-Analysis-using-Deep-Learning-Models/README.md

 | DenseNet-121 | 6,957,956 | ImageNet | Two-phase: head only (5 ep) → full unfreeze (low LR) | 224×224 |
 | EfficientNet-B3 | 10,702,380 | ImageNet | Single-phase, label-smoothing loss | 300×300 |

-Every model's optimiser, learning rate, scheduler, batch size, and regularisation setting is defined independently in `MODEL_REGISTRY` in the notebook — the single source of truth for all training hyperparameters.
+Every model's optimiser, learning rate, scheduler, batch size, and regularisation setting is defined independently in `MODEL_REGISTRY` in the notebook, the single source of truth for all training hyperparameters.

 ---